Landscape Conservation and Management

 Address the contemporary challenges that face the sustainable use and conservation of our environment to ensure healthy ecosystems for future generations.

-Our Landscape Conservation and Study degree focuses on integrated landscapes that support a wide variety of values and activities including the maintenance of biodiversity, the rights of Indigenous populations, ecosystem services and resource extraction.
+Our Landscape Conservation and Management degree focuses on integrated landscapes that support a wide variety of values and activities including the maintenance of biodiversity, the rights of Indigenous populations, ecosystem services and resource extraction.

 120 credits, 4 Years,